-Furthermore, proposition 2 tells us that any point in the viability kernel of a loop can eventually reach the controllability kernel of the same loop.
-This allows us to relax the condition about the source edge to just check whether it (partially) lies within the viability kernel.
-Since the controllability kernel always lies within the viability kernel of the same loop, this is a generalization of the first result.
+By definition of the controllability kernel, any two points inside it are mutually reachable.
+This can be used to answer reachability questions in which both the source and destination edge lie (possibly partially) within the same controllability kernel.
+Using proposition 2, we know that any point in the viability kernel of a loop can eventually reach the controllability kernel of the same loop, which allows us to relax the condition about the source edge to just check whether it (partially) lies within the viability kernel.
+Finally, we note that the union of non-disjoint controllability sets is itself a controllability set which allows us to extend the result to work for a collection of loops whose controllability kernels form a strongly connected set.